-(1) the assigned number;
+(1) a sequential number;

-- (2) the date;
+(2) the date;

-- (3) the time;

-- (4) the nature of the incident;

-- (5) the persons or entities involved in the incident; and

-- (6) the security or Tribal Gaming Commission employees assigned.
+- (3) the time; - (4) the nature of the incident; - (5) the persons or entities involved in the incident; and - (6) the security or Tribal Gaming Commission employees assigned.

-(G) The Tribal Commission shall employ duly qualified Inspectors who shall be independent of the gaming premises and operation as well as the management company, and shall be supervised by and be accountable to the Tribal Commission.
-These Inspectors shall provide oversight to the services of any management company and any other service entities.
-These Inspectors shall report to the Tribal Commission regarding the failure by the Tribal gaming premises or operation to comply with any provision of the Compact, or with any applicable laws, ordinances, or regulations.
-Inspectors shall receive consumer complaints within the gaming premises and operation, and shall assist in seeking voluntary resolution of such complaints.
-The Tribal Commission shall investigate any report of a failure to comply with any provision of the Compact, or with any applicable laws, ordinances, or regulations.
-The Tribal Commission may direct the terms and conditions of compliance to the Tribal gaming premises and operation.
-As a condition of employment, Inspectors shall be required to satisfy the standards applicable to a Tribal license and a State certification.
-The terms of compensation of the Inspectors shall be established by the Commission.
+(G) The Tribal Commission shall employ duly qualified Compliance Officers who shall be independent of the gaming facilities and operation as well as the management company, and shall be supervised by and be accountable to the Commission.
+These Compliance Officers shall provide oversight to the services of any management company and any other service entities.
+These Compliance Officers shall report to the Executive Director regarding the failure by the Tribal gaming facilities or operation to comply with any provision of the Compact, or with any applicable laws, ordinances, or regulations.
+The Executive Director shall, in turn, report such failures to the Tribal Commission.
+The Compliance Officers shall receive patron complaints within the gaming facilities and operation, and shall assist in seeking voluntary resolution of such complaints.
+The Tribal Commission, through its staff, shall investigate any report of a failure to comply with any provision of the Compact, or with any applicable laws, ordinances, or regulations.
+The Tribal Commission, upon receipt of reports from staff, may direct the terms and conditions of compliance to the Tribal gaming facilities and operation.
+As a condition of employment, Compliance Officers shall be required to satisfy the standards applicable to a Tribal license and a State certification.
+The terms of compensation of the Compliance Officers shall be established by the Tribal Commission.

-(H) The Tribal Commission shall be present in the gaming premises and operation during all hours of operation through a Commission Inspector, and shall have immediate access to all areas of the gaming premises and operation for the purpose of ensuring compliance with the provisions of the Compact and Tribal ordinances.
-Any violation of the Compact or Tribal ordinances by the Tribal gaming premises or operation, gaming employee, or any other person, shall be reported immediately to the Tribal Commission, and shall be forwarded to the State and the Tribal Police within twenty-four (24) hours of the time the violation was noted.
-(I) The Tribal Commission shall investigate any reported violation of the Compact, and shall require the Tribal gaming operation to correct the violation upon such terms and conditions as directed by the Tribal Commission.
-The Tribal Commission is empowered to impose fines and any other sanctions against any licensee, employee, or any other person or entity directly or indirectly involved in or benefitting from the gaming premises or operation.
-The procedures for the imposition of such fines and sanctions are as contained in the Appendices to the Compact.
+(H) The Tribal Commission shall be present in the gaming facilities and operation during all hours of operation through a Compliance Officer, and shall have immediate access to all areas of the gaming facilities and operation for the purpose of ensuring compliance with the provisions of the Compact and Tribal ordinance.
+Any violation of the Compact or Tribal ordinances by the Tribal gaming facilities or operation, gaming employee, or any other person, shall be reported immediately to the Tribal Commission, and shall be forwarded to the State as soon as reasonably practicable thereafter, but in no case in more than seven (7) days.
+In matters of suspected criminal activities, the State shall be afforded immediate and effective notification.

+(I) The Tribal Commission, through its staff shall investigate any reported violation of the Compact, and shall require the Tribal gaming operation to correct the violation upon such terms and conditions as directed by the Tribal Commission.
+The Tribal Commission is empowered to impose fines and any other sanctions against any licensee, employee, or any other person or entity directly or indirectly involved in or benefitting from the gaming facilities or operation.

-(J) Upon completion, the Tribal Commission shall forward copies of all investigation reports and final dispositions to the State and the Tribal Police.
+(J) Upon completion, the Tribal Commission shall forward copies of all investigation reports and final dispositions to the State and Tribal Police.
+If requested by the Tribal Commission, the State may assist in any administrative investigation initiated by the Tribal Commission, and may provide other requested services to ensure compliance with the Compact, as well as tribal ordinances and laws.

-(K) The Tribal Commission shall conduct all licensing duties imposed upon the Tribe pursuant to Sections 6 and 7 of the Compact and Section 412 of this Ordinance.
+(K) The Tribal Commission shall conduct all licensing duties imposed upon the Tribe pursuant to Section 6 and 7 of the Compact and Section 412 of this Ordinance.
 The Tribal Commission will perform background investigations and issue licenses to key employees and primary management officials according to the requirements at least as stringent as those in the regulations of the National Indian Gaming Commission at 25 C.F.R.
 Parts 556 and 558.